-- See "Removing the cover desktop model" on page 55 to remove the cover. - 2.
-See "Moving the power supply- desktop model" on page 59 to move the power supply. - 3.
-Remove the front bezel from the chassis using a screwdriver to release the tabs on the inside of the front bezel.
+- See "Removing the cover desktop model" on page 64 to remove the cover. - 2.
+See "Moving the power supply desktop model" on page 66 to move the power supply.

+3. Remove the front bezel from the chassis using your fingers to release the tabs on the inside of the front bezel.

-4. Insert a flat-bladed screwdriver into one of the slots on the static shield in the drive bay into which you are installing the drive and gently pry the static shield loose from the drive bay.
+4. Insert a flat-blade screwdriver into one of the slots on the static shield in the drive bay into which you are installing the drive and gently pry the static shield loose from the drive bay.

-Note: To install a 3.5-inch drive into drive bay 2 (a 5.25-inch bay), you must install a conversion kit.
-For information on purchasing a 3.5-inch conversion kit for a 5.25-inch bay, see your IBM reseller or IBM marketing representative.
+Note: To install a 3.5-inch drive into drive bay 2 (a 5.25-inch bay), you must obtain conversion kit PN 70G8165.
+For information on purchasing the kit, contact your IBM reseller or IBM marketing representative.

-5. Install the drive into the bay.
+Install the drive into the bay.
 Align the screw holes and insert the two screws.

-6. Replace the front bezel by aligning the tabs on the front bezel with the slots on the chassis and snapping the bezel into place.

-If the drive you installed is a removable-media drive, remove the bay panel from the front bezel and place the bezel frame that came with your computer over the drive bay.

-7. Connect the power and signal cables to the drive.
+- 6. Replace the front bezel by aligning the tabs on the front bezel with the slots on the chassis and snapping the bezel into place. - If the drive you installed is a removable-media drive, remove the bay panel from the front bezel and place the bezel frame that came with your computer over the drive bay. - 7.
+Connect the power and signal cables to the drive.